gear-foundation/gear-wiki/docs/examples/gnft-721.md

 ### 🏗️ Upload program

-1. You can deploy program using [idea.gear-tech.io](https://idea.gear-tech.io/).
+1. You can deploy a program using [idea.gear-tech.io](https://idea.gear-tech.io/).
 2. In the network selector choose `Staging Testnet` or `Development` (in this case, you should have a local node running)
-3. Upload prorgam `nft.opt.wasm` from `/target/wasm32-unknown-unknown/release/`
+3. Upload program `nft.opt.wasm` from `/target/wasm32-unknown-unknown/release/`
 4. Upload metadata file `meta.txt`
 5. Specify `init payload` and calculate gas!